twilight-wizard/nixmentors/Lab5-Storage/Lab5_hardmode.md

 ###On with the show!

 The first thing you probably want to do is `man zfs` and `man zpool` for creating zfs filesystems and zfs storage pools, respectively.
+Also, check out the [ZFS Best Practices from Oracle][ZFS]

 1. Create a mirrored zpool with the disk ids
 2. find where the mirrored zpool you just created got mounted on the filesystem